klichukb/analytics/README.md

 We can also slice dumps by event type, in general my assumptions regarding future use are following:
 * Most likely we'll want to be able to show to customer all events their app is generating.
 Reports, views etc. But accessing
 * Future data access patterns are yet uknown, but I assume we'll have some kind of App ID/Customer ID, that we'll be writing into event table as well.
-In that case we'll want one custom to be able to access his data as quickly as possible.
+In that case we'll want one customer to be able to access his data as quickly as possible.
 This assumption leads to possible sharding by App/Customer ID or range of such.
 Data could be dumped regularily per user and stored like that for further processing.

 ### Source code